-To implement this strategy, we take all vacancies opened by firms located in REBP regions that ended up being filled (by REBP eligible or non-eligible male workers) during the REBP period covered in the vacancy data, which means 1994 to 1998.
+To implement this strategy, we take all vacancies opened by firms located in REBP regions that ended up being filled (by REBP eligible or non-eligible male workers) during 1994 to 1998.
+(Before this period, the quality of the data is too weak and thus cannot be used for our analysis.)
 We estimate the following latent variable model:

 $$Y_i^ = X_i'\beta + \epsilon_i$$ $$Y_i = \begin{cases} 0 & \text{if } Y_i^ < 0\\ 1 & \text{if } Y_i^ \ge 0 \end{cases}$$ where Y_i is a dummy variable indicating whether the worker filling vacancy i is eligible to REBP or not, and X_i is a vector of all the characteristics of vacancy i.
 These characteristics are the two-digit industry code of the firm opening the vacancy, the two-digit occupation code of the job, the duration of the contract (temporary contract, unlimited contract, seasonal job, holiday work, etc.), whether the job is full-time, part-time or flexible hours, whether the job hours are negotiable or not, whether the job implies shift work, whether it implies night or extra hours work, whether the job is an apprenticeship, the size of the firm (in 5 categories), the age required for the job if any, and the level of education required for the job (in 17 categories) if any.
 We estimate this model using a logit.
-We run the model separately for various categories of non-eligible workers (30 to 40 years old workers, 40 to 45 years old workers, 45 to 50 years old workers, and 50-54 years old non-eligible workers) in order to compare each of these categories of workers to REBP eligible workers.
+We run the model separately for various categories of non-eligible workers (35 to 40 years old workers, 40 to 45 years old workers, 45 to 50 years old workers, and 50-54 years old non-eligible workers) in order to compare each of these categories of workers to REBP eligible workers.
 For each of the categories of non-eligible workers, we then analyze the predictive power of the model using various goodness-of-fit measures.

-In figure 2 panel A, we start by plotting the fraction of observations that are incorrectly predicted by the model (i.e. the predicted eligibility status to REBP is different from the true eligibility status of the worker filling the vacancy) for all categories of non-eligible workers.
-The fraction of misclassified observations is less than 7.5% for the model comparing eligible workers to non-eligible workers aged 30 to 40, but increases up to more than 25% for the model comparing eligible workers to non-eligible workers aged 50 to to 54.
-We also plot in the same figure the p-value from the Pearson's χ^2 test for categories of non-eligible workers.
-This test is a standard goodness-of-fit test for logistic regressions.
+In figure 1 panel A, we start by plotting the p-value of two standard goodness-of-fit tests for the logit model, the Pearson's χ^2 goodness of fit test and the Hosmer-Lemeshow χ^2 goodness of fit test, for different categories of non-eligible workers.
 A low p-value for the test indicates a poor fit of the data.
-This test also confirms that the model fits the data very well for comparing eligible workers to non-eligible workers aged 30 to 40, but tend to perform more and more poorly as we use non-eligible workers that are older.
+Both tests suggest that the model fits the data very well for comparing eligible workers to non-eligible workers aged 35 to 40, but tend to perform more and more poorly as we use non-eligible workers that are older.
 When comparing eligible workers to non-eligible workers aged 50 to 54, the p-value is very close to zero, and the goodness-of-fit of the model is extremely poor.
-This suggests that the predictive power of vacancy characteristics on eligibility is very good when comparing workers that are 30 to 40 to eligible workers, but very low when comparing eligible and non-eligible workers aged 50 to 54.
-In other words, workers age 30 to 40 seem to fill vacancies that have characteristics that are very different from the vacancies filled by eligible workers.
+This suggests that the predictive power of vacancy characteristics on eligibility is very good when comparing workers that are below 50 to eligible workers, but very low when comparing eligible and non-eligible workers aged 50 to 54.
+In other words, workers age below 50 seem to fill vacancies that have characteristics that are very different from the vacancies filled by eligible workers.
 But eligible and non-eligible workers above 50 seem to fill vacancies that have very similar characteristics.
-This suggests that workers aged 30 to 40 are likely to be in a different job search market than eligible workers, but non-eligible workers aged 50 to 54 are very likely to compete for the same vacancies as eligible workers.
+This suggests that workers aged below 50 are likely to be in a different job search market than eligible workers, but non-eligible workers aged 50 to 54 are very likely to compete for the same vacancies as eligible workers.